Cyber-attack TTP analysis for EPES systems: Case-study: Cyber-attack in an industrial power plant

 \subsection{Power generator process attack scenario}

 The power generator is controlled by PLCs, that send commands to start, stop or reset its operation.
 The entire system is monitored through the SCADA system that is present in the power plant.

-The main objective of this scenario is the disruption of the power generator that is used to produce electrical power on the HPP.
-This will leave residential areas (e.g. cities) in Greece in blackout that has catastrophic impact for the society.
-The power generator can be stopped using three actions: 1) issuing a start/stop/reset command from the PLC controlling the power generator (\textit{Device Shutdown} TTP), 2) creating fake incidents on the SCADA to lead the operators into thinking that the power production process is error-prone and hence stop it (\textit{Modify Reporting Message} TTP), 3) setting the temperature of the power generator outside of the allowed limits (\textit{Modify Command Message} TTP).
+The main objective of this scenario is the disruption of the power generator that is used to produce electrical power on a Hydro Power Plant (HPP).
+This will leave residential areas (e.g., cities) in Greece in blackout that has catastrophic impact for the society.
+The power generator can be stopped using three actions: 1) issuing a start/stop/reset command from the PLC controlling the power generator (\textit{Device Shutdown} TTP in the \textit{Disruption} tactic, 2) creating fake incidents on the SCADA to lead the operators into thinking that the power production process is error-prone and hence stop it (\textit{Modify Reporting Message} TTP in the \textit{Disruption} tactic, 3) setting the temperature of the power generator outside the allowed limits (\textit{Modify Command Message} TTP in the \textit{Disruption} tactic).

 In order to trigger a cyber-attack that stops the power generator though, an adversary should first obtain access on the electrical production network of the power plant.
 Then, through the lack of authentication for connecting to the SCADA and then the PLC, an adversary can issue \textit{Device Shutdown} commands to stop the electrical power production of the power plant.
+To further demonstrate the actions and actors of this scenario we also provide a Unified Modeling Language (UML) diagram in Figure \ref{fig:PLCcyber}.

-To further demonstrate the actions and actors of this scenario we also provide a UML diagram in Fig. \ref{fig:PLCcyber}.
 The following actors are involved in the Figure:

-\begin{itemize} \item The Operator that is supervising the correct system functionality \item The Adversary that is performing malicious actions on the HPP \item The secondary SCADA system (SCADA\_II), supervising the electrical components of the HPP \item The PLC, representing the field controllers that are interfacing with the power generator \item The Power Generator (PowerGenerator), that controls the power production in the HPP \end{itemize}
+\begin{itemize} \item The Operator that is supervising the correct system functionality. \item The Adversary that is performing malicious actions on the HPP. \item The secondary SCADA system (SCADA\_II), supervising the electrical components of the HPP. \item The PLC, representing the field controllers that are interfacing with the power generator. \item The Power Generator (PowerGenerator), that controls the power production in the HPP. \end{itemize}